jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/arduino/_index.md

 I chose the Arduino Nano for this section because it’s far easier to set up and experiment with compared to using Visual Studio Code and the ESP-IDF toolchain for the final device.

+---

+As mentioned before, the electronics and Arduino chapters are closely related and often overlap.
+Working on a microcontroller doesn’t mean we’re just hacking around or playing.
+In fact, applying solid software principles and good design practices is even more important here, precisely because we’re dealing with limited resources.

+On a microcontroller, wasting cycles is strictly forbidden.
+That’s why careful software design, object-oriented development, and clear class hierarchies are critical to creating efficient, reusable components.

+And last but not least — believe it or not — simply connecting an I²C LCD display to an Arduino can quickly open the door to a full-blown 1991-style debate about cooperative versus preemptive multitasking.
+And it is the starting point to discus interrupts, context switches, and the eternal attempt to simulate parallel work on a single-core processor.

+---

 ## Setup